 Now, achieving such gains won’t come easy.
 But even when we audit leading Fortune 500 companies, who’ve already run a couple of checkout optimization projects, we find that major gains are still possible.
 And the potential is big: our benchmark of 50 leading e-commerce sites reveal that the checkout flows of large e-commerce sites on average have 39 potential areas for improvements.

 Yet don’t be discouraged if you don’t have the resources of a Fortune 500 site – the vast majority of the checkout changes in this report are related to page layout, addition of simple form features, and improving microcopy, and thus don’t require advanced technical implementation or deep pockets.
 Indeed, we find small online retailers just as capable of crafting great checkout experiences, if they stay nimble and focused.

 Over the next couple of months we’ll dive deeper into our findings from the usability research study in a series of articles on checkout usability.
-In the meantime consider taking a look at the just-released checkout UX performance and ranking of 50 major e-commerce sites.
+In the meantime consider taking a look at the just-released checkout UX performance and ranking of 60 major e-commerce sites.
 In the free and public part of the benchmark database you can also browse the 380 manually reviewed checkout steps, by “step type” for checkout inspiration.
 (We’ve also published a collection of simple, research-based actions found to improve conversion rate for e-commerce.)

-You can learn more about getting full access to the study at: baymard.com/checkout-usability
+You can learn more about getting full access to the study at: baymard.com/research/checkout-usability

 This article presents the research findings from just 1 of the 650+ UX guidelines in Baymard Premium – get full access to learn how to create a “State of the Art” e-commerce user experience.